by Myles Abroad

 This was his fourth visit to Rawlins in the two years since they settled on the Sweetwater, sixty miles north.
 He had made the long, horseback journey the day before just to give the Sheriff his testimony of events that led to the lynching of his friends, Jim Averill and Ella Watson.
-He shuddered remembering:

-Bill looked at the stairs when a clean-shaven, young man, bespectacled and dressed in a suit, descended carrying a leather case.
+Bill glanced at the stairs when a clean-shaven, young man, bespectacled and dressed in a suit, descended carrying a leather case.
 They had spoken briefly last night.
 On hearing why Bill was in town he introduced himself as a reporter and asked to meet in the morning.

 "Good Morning, Mr. Harley," he said, shaking Bill's hand.